uol-soc-teachingrepos/COMP2421-Numerical-Computation/_sources/lec/lec14.md

     \text{Force} = \text{Mass} \times \text{Acceleration}.
     $$

--   One we know the acceleration of the object we can solve differential equations to calculate its subsequent velocity and position...
+-   Once we know the acceleration of the object we can solve differential equations to calculate its subsequent velocity and position...

 ### Example - a projectile